lvillasen/RedPitaya-Muon-Decay/README.md

 - Clone the repositiry

-- Create a new project with Vivado (tested with Vivado v2019.1) see https://www.xilinx.com/support/download.html

-- Select the device xc7z010clg400-1

-- Add the constraint *redpitaya.xdc* and the required verilog files from the repository.

-- Program the FPGA with the command *cat muon_decay.bit > /dev/xdevcfg*
+- Program the FPGA with the command

+    cat muon_decay.bit > /dev/xdevcfg

 - Use the Jupyter-Notebook provided.